 Main duties of the job

-Durham and Darlington (CAMHS) Crisis Team provide a 24/7 service to young people and their families and we want to expand our team.
+The North Yorkshire and York (CAMHS) Crisis Team now provide a 24/7 service to young people and their families and we want to expand our team.
 If you have a passion and a strong interest in children and Young people as a clinical speciality and if you are committed to multidisciplinary worker then we are interested in hearing from you.
-The successful applicant will be expected to work shifts patterns which cover 24/7 service provision covering D&D locality.
+The successful applicant will be expected to work shifts patterns which cover 24/7 service provision covering NYY locality, our bases include York, Scarborough and Ripon.
+You can choose from these bases, however you will be expected to travel around the locality/bases during their shift to meet the clinical demand because we function as a locality team.
 This post requires the candidate to have good communication skills, interpersonal skills, good time management and organization skills.

 Job description Job responsibilities

 Please refer to the attached job description and person specification for further detailed information to ensure that you meet the role criteria before applying.

 Secondments are welcome howeverapplicants must ensure that prior to applying they have agreement from their current line manager that they can be released on a secondment basis.